In this guide we cover what everyone ought to know before buying a family tent

 - Tent Footprints – are they as essential as is made out?

-First thing to ask yourself is what size of tent do you need?
+The first thing to ask yourself is what size of tent do you need?

 These big tents are ideal for family camping holidays as there is plenty of space for your family, plus all the gear to make things comfortable.
 But they have their downsides: